Essenceia/Nasdaq-HFT-FPGA/README.md

 # HFT FPGA RTL

-The objective of this project is to have a fast, reliable and well verified hight frequency trading low level compatible with NADSAQ ITCH/OUCH protocols.
+The objective of this project is to have a fast, reliable and well verified hight frequency trading interface compatible with NADSAQ ITCH/OUCH protocols.

 ![Project architecture!](/doc/arch.svg)